olibu/agenda/README.md

 ## User Guide

 The tool is mentioned the be intuitive.
-Thus there is no need to provide a user guide.
+Thus there is no need to provide a user guide ;)

 Just start the tool, create meeting and add a timeslot for each agenda entry.
 When the meeting strats you can start the timer.
 As soon as an agenda entry will run out of time you will be notified about it and you can switch to the next agenda entry.